AndreaGreco/prometeus_uwsgi_exporter/README.md

 ## Installation

-You can install uWSGI expoter in system folder.
+You can install uWSGI exporter in system folder.
-Usually i use, /opt/prometheus/...
+Usually I use `/opt/prometheus/...`
 Then create relative SystemD unit.

 Create prometheus user, or run in your preferred user, nobody?.